mckennatim/iot/pio/pio-ardui/espBoth/README.md

     * sched.setTleft(*p, cur, nxt, tleft); and sets f.IStIMERoN.
 Eventually sets f.tIMElEFT which doesn't control anything, and is just an approximation to publish to apps
     * sets alarmOnce() til next and gives it a callback to run when it is over

+#### REWRITE hurdles TODO
+The biggest obvious hurdle would be not to have a sched.ckAlarms with a specific callback meaning you have to hard code for each device setup or some general endless ifelse for all possible future device setups. https://forum.arduino.cc/index.php?topic=421834.0 has a possible solution.
+On every run through ckAlarms the alarmId can be connected to an srid.

+    struct aidsr_t {
+      int:endtime; //maybe hr*600+min*10+srid
+      int:sr;
+      AlarmID_t aid;
+    }
+    struct srthm_t{
+      aidsr_t aidsr[6]
+    }

+    extern srthm_t aids;

+Then each time you start and alarm you can add the endtime,sr,aid to aids and then sort it https://www.youtube.com/watch?v=W4A_PxSXO1E so the next alarm that ends is on top.
+Then inside the cb() you can pop of the top of aids and reset f.CKaLARM for that (cs or ti).

+To sort maybe I need to initalize  all the endtime to be bigger than 24*60 so that they never are on top?

+??????
+What if the device is scheduled to do more than one thing at a particular time? you could get the wrong srid and reschedule that srid but would you lose the other one?
+ANS: maybe the callback would run and the next callback will run when that one finishes. that would be good.
+OR ELSE DON'T SCHEDULE SR EVENTS ON A DEVICE TO RUN AT THE SAME MINUTE.
+Maybe that is already taken care of in ckAlarms()

+    int asec = second()+id;
+    p->aid = Alarm.alarmOnce(p->prg[nxt][0],p->prg[nxt][1], asec, bm2);

 ### 4/7/2020 08-secsti
 New codebase for esp8266 microcontrollers, should also work on esp32.